US Expat Taxes for Americans Living in Italy – What You Need to Know

 – (The Wall Street Journal).

-The US and Italian governments share taxpayer info, while Italian banks pass on their US account holders’ account info to the IRS, so it’s not worth being economical with the truth or burying your head in the sand.
-The penalties for tax evasion for expats are tough to say the least.
+The US and Italian governments share taxpayer info, while Italian banks pass on their US account holders’ account info to the IRS, so it’s never worth ducking the question of whether to file US taxes from abroad.

 If you’re a US citizen, green card holder, or dual citizen and you have lived in Italy for some time but haven’t been filing US taxes, don’t fear: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without facing any penalties.
 It’s better to do this soon though, before the IRS comes to you.